Gannavaram: Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English and Telugu.
 Among the high schools in the area include, Little Lights Free Education High School, APSW Residential School, Z.P.
 High School, and Z.P.
 High School (girls).

-The National Institute of Disaster Management was planned to be set up at the town by the higher education department of the state.